Boulder Building Performance Rating & Reporting

-- Compliance Checklist - A list of the Rating & Reporting compliance steps.
+- First Time Reporting Checklist - A list of the Rating & Reporting compliance steps.

 - How-to Guide - Provides detailed instructions for Rating & Reporting energy data through ENERGY STAR Portfolio Manager.*

 - ENERGY STAR Portfolio Manager - EPA's free online tool for Rating & Reporting whole-building energy use.
 The ENERGY STAR webpage features guidance and trainings on using the tool.

 - Xcel Energy Benchmarking Portal - Automatically uploads whole-building energy data directly into ENERGY STAR Portfolio Manager (for energy supplied by Xcel Energy).

 - Deadline Extension Request - Deadline extensions may be available.
 Submit the request online for review.

 - Exemption Reference Guide and Exemption Request Form - Rating and Reporting exemptions may be available if a building is unconditioned and unlit; has operated less than a year based on the Certificate of Occupancy; or has proof of financial hardship.

 The city will disclose affected building energy performance metrics after a two-year grace period.
 These metrics will be disclosed on the Building Performance Map.
 City-owned building energy metrics are currently publicly disclosed on this map.

 Any information submitted to the city, including information shared during the grace period, will be subject to the Colorado Open Records Act (CORA).
 Building owners concerned about their information being subject to a CORA request during the grace period or thereafter can apply for a public disclosure exemption.
 If the exemption is approved, the city will withhold the information from any CORA request.
 If you have questions on CORA, please view this additional information.